kosullivan91/IT-145/pseudocode/petCheckInPrjOne.md

                 INPUT Y or N
             ENDHILE

-            IF customer is a return client THEN
-                UPDATE existing pet information
+            IF customer is an existing client THEN UPDATE existing pet information
             ELSE
                 ADD new pet information